wangonya/wangonya.com/content/blog/on-disabling-javascript/index.md

 ![tabs](./tabs.png)

 I'm pretty sure I didn't search for "censorship on hackernews", or "how to hack coworkers phone".
-And I'm certainly not asking ChatGPT for Pick up lines suggestions 😂.
+And I'm certainly not asking ChatGPT for pickup line suggestions 😂.
 What was going on?

 Well, Javascript.